Tire Crumb Questions and Answers

-The Federal Research Action Plan launched on February 12, 2016.
-The data collection components (tire crumb sample collection and exposure chracterization) of the study received OMB approval in August 2016.
-EPA, ATSDR, and CPSC engaged various stakeholder groups through a number of outreach activities including a public comment process, webinars, conference calls, and in-person meetings.
-The final peer reviewed Literature Review/Gaps Analysis report along with a progress report for other components of the study was released in December 2016.
+The Federal Research Action Plan (FRAP) launched on February 12, 2016.
+The data collection components of the tire crumb rubber used in turf fields study received OMB approval in August 2016.
+Over the period of 10 months between February 2016 and December 2016, EPA, ATSDR, and CPSC engaged various stakeholder groups through several outreach activities including a public comment process, webinars, conference calls, and in-person meetings.
+The final peer reviewed Literature Review and Data Gaps Analysis report along with a progress report for other components of the study was released in December 2016.

 Q. What is the research protocol document?

-The research protocol document describes the study design and protocol for three research activities in the Federal Research Action Plan including the literature review and data gaps analysis; the tire crumb collection and characterization; and the characterization of human exposure to tire crumb in synthetic turf fields.
-The document explains the study objectives, research design, methods that are being used to characterize tire crumb and the exposures, data analysis techniques and the quality assurance/quality control measures in place to ensure the integrity of the research.
+The research protocol document describes the study design and protocol for research activities in the Federal Research Action Plan including the literature review and data gaps analysis; the tire crumb rubber collection and characterization; and the characterization of human exposure to tire crumb rubber in synthetic turf fields.
+The document explains the study objectives, research design, methods that are being used to characterize tire crumb rubber and the exposures, data analysis techniques and the quality assurance/quality control measures in place to ensure the integrity of the research.

 As it is available, updated information about the study will be posted to EPA’s Tire Crumb Website.

 The purpose of the stakeholder outreach was to inform the public about the Federal Research Action Plan on Recycled Tire Crumb Used on Playing Fields and Playgrounds and to encourage stakeholders to provide feedback on studies that are part of the research.
-The outreach to specific stakeholder groups also included information sharing around the manufacturing and the use of tire crumb in synthetic turf fields.
+The outreach to specific stakeholder groups also included information sharing around the manufacturing and the use of tire crumb rubber in synthetic turf fields.

 An important component of any research is to understand the state of the science and any data gaps.
-The peer-reviewed Literature Review/Gaps Analysis (LRGA) provides a current summary of the available literature and capture the data gaps as characterized in those publications.
+The Literature Review and Data Gaps Analysis (LRGA) provides a current summary of the available literature and capture the data gaps as characterized in those publications.
 The overall goals of the LRGA were to inform the interagency research study and to identify potential areas for future research that might be needed.
+The LRGA does not include critical reviews of the strengths and weaknesses of each study but does provide the author’s conclusions regarding their research, where applicable.
+The LRGA also does not make any conclusions or recommendations regarding the safety of the use of tire crumb rubber in synthetic turf fields and playgrounds.
 The LRGA identified 90 references.
 Each reference reviewed was categorized according to 20 general information categories (e.g., study topic, geographic location, sample type, conditions, and populations studied) and more than 100 sub-categories (e.g., study topic subcategories: site characterization, production process, leaching, off-gassing, microbial analysis, and human risk).
-The research in the Federal Research Action Plan addresses many of the gaps identified, particularly with respect to tire crumb rubber characterization and exposure characterization.
+The research in the FRAP addresses many of the gaps identified in the LRGA, particularly with respect to tire crumb rubber characterization and exposure characterization.
 The review provides information useful for guiding and designing future research efforts needed to further address questions regarding exposures and risks for tire crumb rubber used in synthetic turf fields and playgrounds.

 State solid waste agencies are primarily responsible for regulating the management of used tires at their end of life, including options for recycling and disposal.
 You can consult your state solid waste regulatory agency for information and guidance on the proper management of used tires in a particular state.

-Tire crumb is manufactured by reducing scrap tires down to various sizes depending on its intended application and market use, and by removing 99 percent or more of the steel and fabric from them.
+Tire crumb rubber is manufactured by reducing scrap tires down to various sizes depending on its intended application and market use, and by removing 99 percent or more of the steel and fabric from them.
 The tire crumb is classified by sifting screens that return oversize pieces back into the reduction process.
 Magnets are used throughout the process to remove the wire and other metal contaminants and air separators are used to remove the fabric.
-The American Society for Testing Materials (ASTM) has a standard test method (ASTM D5644) for determining the particle size distribution of recycled vulcanized particulate rubber (a.k.a. tire crumb).
-ASTM D5603 classifies recycled vulcanized particulate rubber based on particle size distribution and origin of the rubber.
+The American Society for Testing Materials (ASTM) has a standard test method (ASTM D5644) for determining the particle size distribution of vulcanized particulate rubber (a.k.a. tire crumb rubber).
+ASTM D5603 classifies vulcanized particulate rubber based on particle size distribution and origin of the rubber.

-In the U.S., markets for tire crumb include new rubber products, playground and other sports surfacing, and rubber-modified asphalt.
-The tire crumb used in these ground rubber applications consumed 1,020,000 tons of scrap tires in 2015, or about 26% of the volume of scrap tires generated.
-Sports surfaces accounted for 25% of tire crumb use.
+In the U.S., markets for tire crumb rubber include new rubber products, playground and other sports surfacing, and rubber-modified asphalt.
+The tire crumb rubber used in these ground rubber applications consumed 1,020,000 tons of scrap tires in 2015, or about 26% of the volume of scrap tires generated.
+Sports surfaces accounted for 25% of tire crumb rubber use.